 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 What: Shares of bond insurer MBIA

-The Fool owns shares of Bank of America and JPMorgan Chase.
-Through different Rising Stars real-money portfolios, The Motley Fool has a long position and a short position in Bank of America.
+The Fool owns shares of and has opened a short position on Bank of America.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.

 Fool contributor Matt Koppenheffer owns shares of Bank of America, but does not have a financial interest in any of the other companies mentioned.
 You can check out what Matt is keeping an eye on by visiting his CAPS portfolio, or you can follow Matt on Twitter @KoppTheFool or Facebook.
 The Fool's disclosure policy prefers dividends over a sharp stick in the eye.